-In light of the further announcement on 16 April regarding ongoing controls in relation to the Coronavirus Covid-19 pandemic, the Council will be amending how we manage the determination of planning applications in order to be able to support the economy while practicing social distancing and safeguarding measures.
+In relation to the Coronavirus Covid-19 pandemic, the Council has amended how we manage the determination of planning applications in order to be able to support the economy while practicing social distancing and safeguarding measures.

 - Applications will be validated and allocated to an officer as usual.

 - Officers will only be carrying out site visits where it is essential to be able to assess the proposal and other methods have been explored (i.e. the use of aerial photography, street view, previous records or photographs from the applicant).
 Officers will only go onto the application site where this has previously been arranged with the applicant and with their consent

-- From 27 April 2020 where there is a statutory requirement to display a site notice this will be undertaken.
+- Where there is a statutory requirement to display a site notice this will be undertaken.
 We will practice social distancing, minimise the number of officers who will undertake this and will use appropriate protective equipment to minimise risk.

 - Neighbour notification letters and consultations required for each application will be sent out as usual.